All Episodes

 In China, they use WeChat in order to do your communications, to do your payment system, to track every dollar that you spend.

-If you say something that is, you know, dissenting to the party, then they dock you your credit.
+If you go and you cross a street and your jaywalk just comes out of your account, if you see something that is, you know, dissenting to the party, then they dock you your credit.

 It's your finance history.

-It is your uh what you've said online, it's your job history.
+It is your what you've said online.

-It is an agglomation of all the things that you do in your life, and they use that to justify are you a good person or bad?
+It is an agglomation of all the things that you do in your life.

-So basically we're living in black mirror.
+So basically, we're living in black mirror.

-We're we're living in black mirror.
+We're living in black mirror.

 Yeah, right.